-It’s a dynamite high concept, in its comically sadistic way — Lord of the Flies meets Survivor by way of Sam Peckinpah, perhaps.
-It’s jazzed up by the fact that each child is given a random weapon: some powerful, some next-to-worthless.
+It’s a dynamite high concept, in its comically sadistic way: Lord of the Flies meets Survivor by way of Sam Peckinpah.
+It’s jazzed up by the fact that each child is given a random weapon: some powerful, some almost worthless.
 The scenario pits friends against friends, outcasts against cliques, lovelorn kids against the objects of their affection.
 There’s a certain compelling, gut-level suspense in watching alliances form and disintegrate, seeing what new weapons emerge and who will survive each encounter.
-Unfortunately, with the exception of anchor characters Shuya (Tatsuya Fujiwara) and Noriko (Aki Maeda), we don’t really get to know most of the huge cast in time to really feel their jeopardy.
-And the impact is mitigated considerably by the film’s wildly uneven tone: the often gruesome ultra-violence is played for laughs one minute, high drama the next, so that I found myself distrusting my reactions — not certain whether to care about the characters, or just throw in with the ridiculous bloodiness of it all and watch them off each other.
+Unfortunately, with the exception of anchor characters Shuya (Tatsuya Fujiwara) and Noriko (Aki Maeda), we don’t really get to know most of the huge cast in time to feel their jeopardy.
+The impact is mitigated considerably by the film’s wildly uneven tone: the often gruesome ultra-violence is played for laughs one minute, high drama the next, so that I found myself distrusting my reactions, uncertain whether to care about the characters or just throw in with the ridiculous bloodiness of it all and watch them off each other.
 I have a high tolerance for tonal weirdness in the interest of surprise and originality, but in this case I wanted the film to have a more coherent mission, and I just didn’t see one.